 Does the general public have the right to access my property?

 No, the general public at large does not have the right to access your property.
-However, easements held by the Board/DHR will include a public access provision for opening the property to the public on a limited basis.
+However, easements held by the Virginia Board of Historic Resources will include a public access provision for opening the property to the public on a limited basis.
 In order for an easement to be deductible for tax purposes, the Internal Revenue Code and U.S. Treasury Regulations require that there be a “direct public benefit” associated with the Deed of Gift of Easement.
 Easement Program Policy #9: Easement Requirements, adopted by the Board, notes that in order to derive maximum public benefit from properties under easement, it is the policy of the Board and DHR to include provisions for public access in the easement document.

 Will Easement Staff be required to inspect or visit my property?